Saskatoon Interchange Project

 Please get in touch with Bryan Zerebeski, Senior Project Management Engineer, at 306-975-3335 or Bryan.Zerebeski@Saskatoon.ca.

-At a meeting held on February 29, 2016, City Council approved the procurement strategy for the bundling of McOrmond Drive/College Drive and Boychuk Drive/Highway 16 as a single project called the Saskatoon Interchange Project.
+At a meeting held on February 29, 2016, City Council approved the procurement strategy for the bundling of McOrmond Drive and College Drive and Boychuk Drive and Highway 16 as a single project called the Saskatoon Interchange Project.
 City Council also requested Administration issue the Request for Qualifications, followed by the RFP, once funding was received.

-On May 26, 2016, the Government of Canada, through the New Building Canada Fund – Provincial-Territorial Infrastructure Component – National and Regional Projects (PTIC-NRP), announced a contribution of up to $14.73M and the Province of Saskatchewan announced a contribution of up to $14.73M for the Boychuk Drive and Highway 16 Interchange.
+On May 26, 2016, the Government of Canada, through the New Building Canada Fund – Provincial-Territorial Infrastructure Component – National and Regional Projects (PTIC-NRP), and the Province of Saskatchewan announced contributions toward the Boychuk Drive and Highway 16 Interchange.
+Both levels of government are each contributing up to $10,960,885.

 The Request for Qualifications was issued on March 10, 2016, and closed on April 28, 2016.
 The Administration received eight submissions and three Proponents were pre-qualified to participate in the RFP on May 27, 2016.